AssassinK786/furybsd-livecd/README.md

 # furybsd ISO builder

 This Live ISO builder builds Live ISOs for FuryBSD.
-It is based on furybsd-livecd && furybsd-legacy by Joe Maloney
+It is based on [furybsd-livecd](https://github.com/furybsd/furybsd-livecd/) && furybsd-legacy by Joe Maloney

 This Live ISO builder builds Live ISOs for FuryBSD.
-It is based on [furybsd-livecd](https://github.com/furybsd/furybsd-livecd/) by Joe Maloney
+It is based on

 ## System Requirements for live media